lock3/wg21/paper.md

 *pack-dependent*, meaning that it refers to a declaration with pack type.

-The ability to create structured argument packs plays an important role in splicing ranges of reflections (Section 6).
-We should be able to expand a range (as in concept) of reflections into references to the reflected constructs they designate (Section 6.3.8).
+The ability to create structured argument packs plays an important role in splicing ranges of reflections (Section [](#reflect)).
+We should be able to expand a range (as in concept) of reflections into references to the reflected constructs they designate (Section [](#splice.pack)).
 That feature builds on the semantics described in P1061.

 ## Expansion statements {#template.expand}